sidgames5/WayMoreOres/README.md

 4. Open the terminal and navigate to the folder where the code is located
 5. If you are using linux, run the following command: `chmod +x ./gradlew`
 6. Run the following command: `./gradlew genSources`
-7. Once you have completed all of the steps, you can open the project in IntelliJ IDEA or Eclipse.
+7. Once you have completed all the steps, you can open the project in your favorite IDE.
+8. If you are using IntelliJ, you can skip this step: Type `gradlew <vscode|eclipse>` in the terminal.

 ## Testing